 What to pack for Rovaniemi in winter

-Getting kitted up for extreme cold is all about layering.
-Start with a base layer of thermals, with a long-sleeved top and leggings/long johns.
-Then add a fleece or woolly jumper, a pair of waterproof ski trousers and a warm coat (I just invested in a Rab coat but any ski jacket or thick down coat would work).
-Add ski socks and snow boots or other warm waterproof boots.
-Finally add a scarf, hat and gloves (I used two pairs, a thin wool pair plus ski mittens).
+Getting kitted up for cold weather is all about layering.
+Start with a base layer of thermals, with a long-sleeved top and leggings/long johns – Uniqlo and Icebreaker are some of my favourites.
+Then add a fleece or woolly jumper, pair of waterproof ski trousers and warm coat (I just invested in a Rab coat* but any ski jacket or thick down coat would work).

-Hand warmers are a really good idea – tuck a pair inside your gloves so they stay warm if you have to take them off, and if it’s really cold you can put them inside your boots too.
-Keep your phone and camera close to your body as the cold will drain the battery fast.
-And take tissues (your nose will run from the cold), lip balm and a good moisturiser as the air’s very dry.
+Hand warmers* are a good idea – tuck a pair inside your gloves so they stay warm if you have to take them off, and if it’s really cold you can put them inside your boots.
+Keep your phone and camera close to your body as the cold drains the battery.
+And take tissues (your nose will run from the cold), lip balm and a good moisturiser* as the air is very dry.